Manage Users, Groups, and Roles

 --auth-domain external

-If the command is successful, the following is returned:
+If the command is successful, the following message is displayed:

 SUCCESS: User wgrey was created

-Create an External User, Directly Assigning a Per-Collection Role
+Create an External User by Directly Assigning a Per-Collection Role

-The following example creates an external user whose role permits access to data within a specified collection:
+The following example shows how to create an external user and assign a role that grants access to data within a specific collection:

 /opt/couchbase/bin/couchbase-cli user-manage --cluster http://10.144.210.101 \